Musician and Songwriter

 5. Writing a song requires full on thinking.
 Some of the spirit must roam free while some has to stay on track, you know, focussed, on the case.
 It's a knack that comes with time, experience, and a few beers.

 6. Yes, and make sure that whatever you do is understandable.
 No point producing stuff people don't understand, no point at all, but don't get hung up about whether or not they "like" what you do.
 That's another thing.
 Another thing altogether!
-The main ingredient is sincerity, that's what really matters.
-That's what cuts the mustard!
+The main ingredient is sincerity, that's what really matters!

 7. Be honest with yourself.
 Write from your own experience.
-Trying to see something from someone else's point of view never works.
+Trying to see something from someone else's point of view never works for me.
 That would be like trying to paint a picture of something you've never seen.
-Impossible.
 If you want to connect with others, share your personal thoughts and emotions with them.
 That's the best way to find some common ground.

 8. Capture the moment, don't let your ideas slip away.
 Many a good tune has gone down the tubes because it wasn't written down or captured in some way or another.